lwjglgamedev/lwjglbook-bookcontents-leg/chapter11/chapter11.md

 ![Spot Light Sample](spot_light_sample.png)

 ## Multiple Lights

 So at last we have finally implemented all the four types of light, but currently we can only use one instance for each type.
 This is ok for ambient and directional light but we definitively want to use several point and spot lights.
 We need to set up our fragment shader to receive a list of lights, so we will use arrays to store that information.
 Let’s see how this can be done.

-Before we start, it’s important to note that in GLSL the length of the array must be set at compile time so it must be big enough to accommodate all the objects we need later.
+Before we start, it’s important to note that in GLSL the length of the array must be set at compile time so it must be big enough to accommodate all the objects we need later, at runtime.
 The first thing that we will do is define some constants to set up the maximum number of point and spot lights that we are going to use.

 ```glsl
 const int MAX_POINT_LIGHTS = 5;